sythanhho/quotes/index.md

 > - Fyodor Dostoevsky
 >"Right or wrong, it's very pleasant to break something from time to time."
 > - Thomas A. Edison
 >"Our greatest weakness lies in giving up.
 The most certain way to succeed is always to try just one more time."
+> - Phyllis Diller
+>"Never go to bed mad.
+Stay up and fight."